End-to-End Page-Level Assessment of Handwritten Text Recognition: The Reading Order Problem

-Evaluating the reading order is a non-trivial task that requires measuring not only how many elements are not placed in the correct position within the expected order, but also how far those elements are from their correct positions.
-This is thoroughly discussed in~\cite{quiros2021,quiros2022}, where two metrics are finally proposed and used in the experiments: the Kendall's Tau rank distance (also called bubble-sort distance)~\cite{kendall1938} and the Normalized Spearman's Footrule Distance (NSFD)~\cite{ravi2010}.
-Here we adopt the latter because it provides reasonable estimates of the human effort that would be needed to render a sequence of elements in a correct order given by a reference sequence.
+RO assessment issues are discussed in~\cite{quiros2022}, where two metrics are finally proposed and used in the experiments: the Kendall's Tau rank distance (also called bubble-sort distance)~\cite{kendall1938} and the Normalised Spearman's Footrule Distance (NSFD)~\cite{ravi2010}.
+Here we adopt the latter because it measures not only how many elements are not placed in the correct position within the expected order, but also how far these elements are from their correct positions.
+Thereby it provides reasonable estimates of the human effort that would be needed to render a sequence of elements in a correct order given by a reference sequence.
+The NSFD can be defined as: